ibersanoMS/api-management-benchmarking-sample/docs/walk-through.md

 ## Walkthrough

 Let's make this more realistic with a basic example.
 For the purposes of this walkthrough, we've developed an automated environment setup using Terraform.
-The environment includes an API Management service, a basic backend ([httpbin](https://github.com/postmanlabs/httpbin), hosted in an App Service plan), and an Azure Load Testing resource.
+The environment includes an API Management service, a basic backend ([httpbin](https://github.com/postmanlabs/httpbin), hosted in an Azure App Service plan), and an Azure Load Testing resource.

 > **Tip:** *Use the Terraform templates provided in the repo to deploy all the resources you'll need to follow along.
 For operational use, we recommend that you create your own repository using our repo as a template, and then follow the instructions in the README to configure the GitHub workflows for deployment to your Azure subscription.
 Once configured, The workflow will deploy the infrastructure and then run the load tests for you automatically.*